openrsp/openrsp/doc/source/openrsp_definition.rst

 #) Perturbation pattern: a combination of several perturbations specified
-   by their labels (as integers), where the same perturbations will always be consecutive [#pert-pattern]_.
+   by their labels (as integers), where the same perturbations will always be consecutive.

+   The order of perturbations in the pattern will be the same as that given by the host program---the ``pert_labels`` given in the function :py:meth:`OpenRSPSetPerturbations`.

 #) Perturbation tuple: an ordered list of perturbation patterns.

-.. [#pert-pattern] The order of perturbations in the pattern will be the
-                   same as that given by the host program.